ignatiusmb/mauss.dev/content/reviews/your-lie-in-april.md

 ### 10/10 | Sound

 I have no complaints about the sound here.
 It's a no-brainer for me, I love to listen to music and this show is dedicated to performing one.
-I love to listen classical music, it's not really the listen-everyday kind of music, but the way they present it to you in this show is nice that you don't really get bored by listening to it throughout the show.
+I love to listen classical music, it's not really the listen-to-everyday kind of music, but if you don't, fear not.
+The way they present it to you in this show is nice that you don't really get bored by listening to it throughout the show.
 The opening and ending sequence are super nice too that I never skip.

 ### 8/10 | Characters